yuvaldori/gigaspaces-wiki-jekyll/xap100sec/custom-security.markdown

 {%endinfo%}

 {% highlight java %}
-<GigaSpaces root>/lib/optional/security/my-custom-security.jar
+<XAP root>/lib/optional/security/my-custom-security.jar
 {% endhighlight %}

 Processing units may share a custom security implementation that may +differ+ from that of the GSM and GSCs.
 In this case, the custom security jar can be placed under `pu-common`.

 {% highlight java %}
-<GigaSpaces root>/lib/optional/pu-common/my-pu-custom-security.jar
+<XAP root>/lib/optional/pu-common/my-pu-custom-security.jar
 {% endhighlight %}

 If each processing unit has its **own** custom security implementation, the custom security jar can be part of the processing unit distribution.

 {% highlight java %}
-<GigaSpaces root>/deploy/hello-processor/lib/my-processor-custom-security.jar
+<XAP root>/deploy/hello-processor/lib/my-processor-custom-security.jar
 {% endhighlight %}

 {% info %} It is recommended that the custom security jar should only contain security-related classes. {%endinfo%}